gjellerup1857/abbv/CONTRIBUTING.md

 - Updated the thing to be different.
 (EXT-77)
 - Fixed the way we do that other thing to be much faster.
 (EXT-324)
+- Changes tracked on a non-EXT board.
+(IM-123)
 ```

+Please add the ID of any item (on whichever tracking software you're using) as a suffix.
+This allows us to accurately update the status of that item when a release occurs.

 ### What does this mean for me as a reviewer of a merge request?